aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 indicating a file with extension `.json`.
 The generated JSON file contains the system geometry, the field details, and essentialy the same information as in the SHORT, LONG, and VERYLONG reports.

+The `.test` file format is used in critic2's internal tests.
+This file format is intended for debugging purposes only.

 The optional GRAPH keyword can be used in combination with any of the file formats mentioned above.
 When GRAPH is used, the bond paths are